 Establish the project goals by making a list before the design process.
 What are your audience and organizational goals and revert back to these goals when considering decisions throughout the project.
 Never lose sight of the project goals and success will follow.
 As the organization evolves or influencers from other departments get involved these goals may get adjusted but again use these as benchmarks for decisions.

 The fundamental goals for non-profits are generally; get donations, raise awareness and engagement.
-To fulfill these goals you will need to make the site donor friendly, volunteer friendly and clearly communicate your purpose.
+To fullfill these goals you will need to make the site donor friendly, volunteer friendly and clearly communicate your purpose.

 Once your great new website has been launched how exactly do you plan to market the new site?
 Make sure to consider a strategy with Search Engine Optimization, Search Engine Marketing, Print and Social Media.
 Setting a strong Social Media campaign and sticking with it is key but it’s vital to seek organic results and setting aside a budget for pay per click ads, if available.
 It's important to understand that promotion is ongoing and needs regular attention to adjust key words, ad campaigns and tweak content that search engines use to rank sites.

 Use the best CMS you can afford.
 Evaluate what features are available for your organizations immediate and future needs.
 When you start with a solid foundation using a scalable enterprise CMS then you won't need to scrap your current site when thinking about new features and changes in your organization like adding; e-commerce capability, member/committee section or even event registration.
 With a good CMS system that is ultimately flexible and customizable you can schedule your project in stages whereby adding mobile/responsive design or a microsite can be added in phases post launch.